Christopher Pike (Star Trek): Star Trek: Strange New Worlds

 After Anson Mount left Discovery following the second-season finale, fans of the series began calling for him to reprise his role of Christopher Pike in a spin-off set on the USS Enterprise, alongside Rebecca Romijn as Number One and Ethan Peck as Spock.
 Alex Kurtzman confirmed that development on such a series had begun in January 2020.
 Production began on the series in February 2021, and the series premiered in May 2022.

 In the first season, set in the year 2259, Pike undergoes a crisis of faith concerning his future injuries.
 He spends much of the season debating and grappling with the forthcoming incident.
 When he encounters a child who will become one of the cadets he will fail to save, Pike attempts to alter the timeline to save everyone and himself.
 However, his future self Admiral Pike appears with a time crystal to reveal that averting his fate leads to an alternate timeline where the events of “Balance of Terror” took place with Pike, not Kirk, commanding the Enterprise.
-Pike's pacifist approach to the Romulan incursion encourages a full-scale Romulan invasion, causing Spock to suffer grievous injuries and plunging the Federation into a decades-long war.
+Pike's pacifist approach to the Romulan incursion encourages a full-scale Romulan invasion, causing Spock to suffer grievous injuries that would prevent his roles in both the Federation/Klingon peace accords and the reunification of Vulcans and Romulans, and plunge the Federation into a decades-long war with the Romulans.
 Ultimately, Pike realises that he can do nothing to change his fate.

-Reboot (Kelvin Timeline) Films
+Reboot/Kelvin timeline films

 Star Trek

 Captain Pike appears in the reboot Star Trek (2009), this time portrayed by Bruce Greenwood.
 In the film, Pike encourages a young, directionless James T. Kirk (Chris Pine) to follow in the footsteps of his hero father and enlist in Starfleet.
 Pike is the first Captain of the USS Enterprise, with the then deselected, cadet Kirk on board as a stowaway.
 In the culmination of the Battle of Vulcan, Pike follows an ultimatum of Nero (Eric Bana) to board the enemy ship.
 Pike leaves Spock in command of the Enterprise with the words: "And I'm not the captain.
 You are."
 (Kirk later assumes Spock's role of acting captain.)
 Pike is tortured for information about Earth's defenses but is later rescued by Kirk, whom Pike also manages to save from an attack despite his wounds.
 At the end of the film, Pike is promoted to the rank of admiral and uses a wheelchair.
 Unlike his counterpart in "The Menagerie", however, Pike still retains the ability to speak and to use his upper body.
 He proudly yields command of the Enterprise to Kirk while he recovers from his injuries, stating that Kirk's father would be proud of his actions.